utensil/blog/content/posts/transformer/index.md

 Representing a token as a vector is commonly called an embedding, and usually is learned to better express the token's features and the relationships among tokens.
 Each dimension of a embedding vector is called a feature but it's not nessarily a feature in the traditional sense such as an attribute of an object.

-Turning data into "a sequence of tokens" is a process called tokenization.
+Turning data into "a sequence of tokens" is a process called tokenization (we'll discuss it in the next section).
 After tokenization, the input becomes a sequence of $L$ tokens of dimension $D$, thus can be collected into a $N \times D$  matrix:

 $$
 \def\Xinput{\begin{bmatrix}